 These are some reactions of patients after learning they have diabetes.
 Having to adopt a healthier diet and lifestyle to regular monitoring of their blood glucose levels and following a strict medication regime can overwhelm them, making them feel different or isolated from those who do not suffer from diabetes.

-“Being diagnosed with diabetes and having to adjust to an entirely new lifestyle can be daunting and scary,” said Ms Florence Fong, Senior Medical Social Worker,
+“Being diagnosed with diabetes and having to adjust to an entirely new lifestyle can be daunting and scary,” said Ms Florence Fong, Senior Medical Social Worker from the

 Singapore General Hospital (SGH), a member of the